csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

    I will not get the exact same, say, DOMContentLoaded each time.
 There are myriad reasons for this that I won’t cover here.
-2. **Most metrics are not atomic:** FCP, for example, isn’t a metric we can optimise in isolation—it’s a culmination of other more atomic metrics such as connection overhead, TTFB, and more.
+2. **Most metrics are not atomic:** FCP, for example, isn’t a metric we can optimise in isolation — it’s a culmination of other more atomic metrics such as connection overhead, TTFB, and more.
 Poor FCP is the symptom of many causes, and it is only these causes that we can actually optimise[^2].
 This is a subtle but significant distinction.